Tokamak: Magnetic compression

 A gas can be heated by sudden compression.
 In the same way, the temperature of a plasma is increased if it is compressed rapidly by increasing the confining magnetic field.
-In a tokamak, this compression is achieved simply by moving the plasma into a region of higher magnetic field (i.e., radially inward).
+In a tokamak, this compression is achieved simply by moving the plasma into a region of higher magnetic field (that is, radially inward).
 Since plasma compression brings the ions closer together, the process has the additional benefit of facilitating attainment of the required density for a fusion reactor.

 Magnetic compression was an area of research in the early "tokamak stampede", and was the purpose of one major design, the ATC.
 The concept has not been widely used since then, although a somewhat similar concept is part of the General Fusion design.

 Neutral-beam injection

-Neutral-beam injection involves the introduction of high energy (rapidly moving) atoms or molecules into an ohmically heated, magnetically confined plasma within the tokamak.
+Neutral-beam injection involves the introduction of high energy (rapidly moving) atoms or molecules into an ohmically-heated, magnetically-confined plasma within the tokamak.

-The high energy atoms originate as ions in an arc chamber before being extracted through a high voltage grid set.
-The term "ion source" is used to generally mean the assembly consisting of a set of electron emitting filaments, an arc chamber volume, and a set of extraction grids.
+The high-energy atoms originate as ions in an arc chamber before being extracted through a high-voltage grid set.
+The term "ion source" is used to generally mean the assembly consisting of a set of electron-emitting filaments, an arc chamber volume, and a set of extraction grids.
 A second device, similar in concept, is used to separately accelerate electrons to the same energy.
 The much lighter mass of the electrons makes this device much smaller than its ion counterpart.
 The two beams then intersect, where the ions and electrons recombine into neutral atoms, allowing them to travel through the magnetic fields.

 Once the neutral beam enters the tokamak, interactions with the main plasma ions occur.
 This has two effects.
 One is that the injected atoms re-ionize and become charged, thereby becoming trapped inside the reactor and adding to the fuel mass.
 The other is that the process of being ionized occurs through impacts with the rest of the fuel, and these impacts deposit energy in that fuel, heating it.